JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/visual_pytest/fixtures/transcript.rst

 [pause] Once done, all of our tests pass.

 Let's now make a fixture for the guardians.
-Since we use several, we'll make a fixture that returns a tuple of guardians, using the same 3 definitions we had previously.
+Since we use several, we'll make a fixture which creates 3 guardians the 3 guardians we used previously, then returns a tuple of them.
+We also supply type hinting:

     * Decorator
-    * def guardians() -> Tuple[Guardian]:
+    * def guardians() -> Tuple[Guardian, ...]:
     * Paste the other 3
     * return g1, g2, g3